 A FNZ and your adviser may not have complete knowledge of your individual circumstances.
 FNZ strongly recommends investors seek independent tax advice.
-Investors should provide this tax guide together with the tax report to their tax adviser.
-This tax guide and the tax report do not replace formal advice from your tax adviser.
+Investors should provide this Tax User Guide together with the Tax Report to their tax adviser.
+This Tax User Guide and the Tax Report do not replace formal advice from your tax adviser.

-Q What should I do if I have a question about the figures in my tax report?
+Q What should I do if I have a question about the figures in my Tax Report?